corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/env-prod-test.md

 ## Deployment scenarios for testing and production environments

-When deploying Corda Enterprise in a testing environment the Node, Bridge, and Float components should be deployed in a non-HA configuration as shown in the following diagram.
+When deploying Corda: Enterprise Edition  in a testing environment the Node, Bridge, and Float components should be deployed in a non-HA configuration as shown in the following diagram.

 {{< figure alt="nonha" width=80% zoom="../../resources/nonha.png" >}}

-When deploying Corda Enterprise in a production environment, the Node, Bridge, and Float components should be deployed in a high-availability configuration.
+When deploying Corda: Enterprise Edition  in a production environment, the Node, Bridge, and Float components should be deployed in a high-availability configuration.

 {{< figure alt="ha" width=80% zoom="../../resources/ha.png" >}}